-I previously mentioned the "Type It In" feature for ebooks.
-The ebooks available in this format (a limited number at this time) allow students to type their own information directly into the booklets before printing them out.
+"Type It In" is an optional feature for digital lapbooks or note packs.
+For an extra charge, you can purchase the digital file with this feature that allows students to type their own information directly onto the foldables or themed pages before printing them out.
 This should be very appealing to those who prefer the keyboard to handwriting.